In the Belly of the Whale

-Second in a series about the possibilities for finding wellbeing on the cancer journey
+Third of three posts about the possibilities for finding wellbeing on the cancer journey

 The fear that you feel would not even exist but for your own creation of it.
-Being free does not come from awareness of your story, it comes from being aware of your creation of the story….
-Dr. Jack Pransky
+Being free does not come from awareness of your story, it comes from being aware of your creation of the story… —Dr. Jack Pransky

-Wearing a blue surgical cap and a clinically reassuring smile, Dr C turns to face me.
+Wearing a blue surgical cap and a clinically reassuring smile, Dr. C turns to face me.
 I consciously exhale and shrink down, pushing my ribcage deeper into the firmly padded examining chair.
 As I close my eyes and brace myself for the hypodermic’s imminent arrival, a curious thought occurs to me: Would this be any different if experienced from the inside-out?
 Is my body the source of my pain, or is it my thinking?

 My whole body spasms as the needle punctures my tonsil.
 In an instant, pain hockey-sticks from none to unbearable.
 There’s a rising panic; every last cell in my body rushing to exit—this chair, the room, the planet.
 Fuckfuckfuck!
 I can’t do this!!